 4.)
 Inspect for Mold

 Once everything is dry, look for areas of water damage in your home where mold may have begun growing.
 If mold is found, be careful.
 Some mold can be toxic and harmful to humans.
 If it is a small mold issue, you may be able to perform the water damage repair project without a professional.
-On the other hand, an invasive mold issue should be fixed by a licensed plumber.
+On the other hand, an invasive mold issue should be fixed by an emergency plumber in Folsom, PA or other areas.

 5.)
 Remove Drywall and Other Porous Materials